 If you don't have a goal and just want to try the challenge for the fun, try to consider this:

 Make a monthly budget with your current income and expenses.
 How much money is left over after bills?
-Do you think you can cut out any of those bills for a short period of time and have an even larger nest of money in your pocket?
+Do you think you can cut out any of those bills in a short period of time and have an even larger nest of money in your pocket? (paying off a small balance credit card, for example).

 If you do, that's great.
 Make that number your goal for this process so you can try your hardest to work towards it!
 Or figure something to do with that much money.